 BMW i8 Coupe review

-The i8 highlights just how early BMW was to the plug-in hybrid performance-car market; it was launched in 2014 and yet there are still no plug-in hybrid or electric alternatives on the market to offer direct competition.
+The i8 highlights just how early BMW was to the plug-in hybrid performance-car market; it was launched in 2014 and yet there are still no directly comparable plug-in hybrid or electric alternatives.

 The i8’s 228bhp 1.5-litre three-cylinder turbocharged petrol engine mounted in the middle of the body drives the rear wheels through a six-speed automatic gearbox, while there’s a 141bhp electric motor mounted in the nose driving the front wheels, so the i8 also has four-wheel drive capability.

-Despite its environmentally friendly credentials that mean it’s not only kind to the planet, it’s kind on your wallet too, thanks to incredible claimed efficiency of up to 158.9mpg and CO2 emissions as low as just 42g/km – as long as you plug it in regularly.
-This means the i8 is also congestion-charge exempt if you’ll be travelling into London, while a claimed all-electric range of up to 23 miles on a full charge is a useful boost.
+Despite its environmentally friendly credentials that mean it’s not only kind to the planet, it’s kind on your wallet too, thanks to incredible claimed efficiency of up to 123mpg and CO2 emissions as low as 49g/km – as long as you plug it in regularly.
+This means the i8 is also exempt from the Congestion Charge if you’ll be travelling into London, while a claimed all-electric range of up to 23 miles on a full charge is a useful boost.

 As a result, the i8 delivers performance to match conventionally powered sports cars without troubling your conscience or your bank balance quite as much.

-If you’re buying a 2+2 low-slung car like this, there'll inevitably be some practicality drawbacks, which we’ll cover in detail later on in this review.
-Boot space is on the small side at 154 litres, the interior is tight and visibility isn’t the greatest – but then this is true of most sports cars, and its rivals don’t boast the same level of technology as the BMW.
+As this is a low-slung 2+2 car, there are inevitable practicality drawbacks, which we’ll cover in detail later on.
+Boot space is on the small side at 154 litres, the interior is tight and visibility isn’t great – but this is true of most sports cars, and its rivals don’t boast the same level of technology as the BMW.

-Part of that is due to what the car is made from and how it's built.
-The passenger compartment is constructed from carbon-fibre, while the 11.6kWh battery pack is located low down in the centre of the car for the best weight distribution.
+That's partly due to what the car is made from and how it's built.
+The passenger compartment is constructed from carbon fibre, while the 11.6kWh battery pack is located low down in the centre of the car for the best weight distribution.
 These features mean the i8 is strong, so the handling is impressively sharp, while the structure and location of the battery mean it’s also safe.

 Ease of use is key to the i8 ownership experience as well.
 It’s barely any more difficult to drive or live with than a conventional car, although sliding into the low-slung seat over the broad sill can be a less than elegant process.